akaigoro/df4j/df4j-core/README.md

 Since Collector has single input, it can be refactored to an Actor.
-Note that this simplifies both access to frontend pins and declaration of backend procedure, but adds nothing essentiol - just a sintactic sugar.
+Note that this simplifies both access to frontend pins and declaration of backend procedure, but adds nothing essential - just a sintactic sugar.

 Single-input Actor Hello World Example